The Best Hostels I’ve Stayed in Throughout Italy (Updated for 2026)

 There is no perfect hostel, but my general criteria for what makes a good one is as follows:

-- If it’s summertime, I want air conditioning (you can take the man out of the USA, but you can’t take USA out of the man)
+- If it’s summertime, I want air conditioning (you can take the guy out of the USA, but you can’t take USA out of the guy)

 - An inviting common area to hang out and meet other travelers